JamesV-S/Jmvs_tool_box/readme_folder/geoDB_README.txt

 Achieved:
 ->  new relationship checkbox works well
 -> Add Joint button works in tandem with new relationship.

-NEXT:
-> Adding jnts & geo to active
+> Adding jnts & geo to active db
-    Next:
-    -> `Add Geo button` needs to work in tandem with `new relationship`, and:
+->-> `Add Geo button` needs to work in tandem with `new relationship`, and:
     # A - when can the geo be added?
             # A = once the joint had been selected in the treeview Ui
                 # OR
                 # new relationship has been created, the joint from this is it's partner
-            # B - The Joint either selected in treeview OR partner relationship(dictated by `self.val_new_relationship_checkBox`),
-                # needs its row queried so geo can be added to the right one!

-> Replace jnt/geo on selected row in treeview
-> Remove Row from treeview & database button!
+NEXT:
+>B - add geo selected in scene to the row of the Joint selected in the treeview.
+>>> Skinning 'ALL' from treeView/database buttons, (doesn't interact with treeView visually),
+    gathers combined dictionary's from them for skinning functions
->> Skinning from treeView/database
+>>> Skinning 'spcific' from treeView/database buttons, (interacts with treeView selection!),
+    gathers combined dictionary's from them for skinning functions
+>> Change the way the treeviews are displayed.
+    - joint_A(in jnt treeview) > corresponding geo parented under
+    joint_A(in geo treeview) even if it's one to one relationship.
+    - Will help user readablity.

 > delete database, stop it being locked by Maya - (Don't need for submission!)
+> Replace jnt/geo on selected row in treeview - (Don't need for submission!)
+> Remove Row from treeview & database button! - (Don't need for submission!)